SumanBaghel/ki-67-patches-dataset-segmentation-using-unet/README.md

 # ki-67-patches-dataset-segmentation-using-unet

-This project was developed during an internship at NETR AI PVT.
+This project was developed during my internship at NETR AI PVT.
 LTD., Indian Institute of Technology (IIT), Bhilai.

 ## Table of Contents